TheQuib/thequib.github.io/content/post/100-days-of-homelab/index.md

  - [ ] The constant improvement and documentation on this website (completed projects)
    - [ ] Fix Favicon not showing on every page except home
+   - [ ] A self-hosted GitHub runner for pushing out this site
  - [ ] Custom Linux images on Proxmox with [Packer](https://www.packer.io/)
  - [ ] [Terraform](https://www.hashicorp.com/products/terraform) projects that create virtual machines from the previous Packer image
  - [ ] Getting to know the Cloudflare platform (and it's dashboard) a little better, and taking advantage of their free products